-A SPIL workgroup was formed to draft the SPIL.
-This workgroup included representation from ten CILs.
-In addition, the most recent 704 reports from the CILs were reviewed for CIL topics and issues.
+A SPIL Compliance workgroup was formed in July 2012 to draft the SPIL.
+This workgroup included participation from up to thirteen CILs.
+In addition, the most recent 704 reports from the CILs were reviewed for CIL technical assistance topics and issues.

-1.5 Cooperation, Coordination, and Working Relationships Among Various Entities
+1.5 Cooperation, Coordination, and Working Relationships Among Various Entities - 34 CFR 364.26